ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/PriorityQueue.rst

 .. codeinclude:: ChalmersGU/API/API
    :tag: PriorityQueueADT

+Note that this API assumes that the priority queue orders the elements in *ascending* order.
+There is also the possibility of ordering in descending order -- that kind of queue is called a *maximum priority queue*.
+If you have a minimum priority queue, it's straightforward to turn it into a maximum priority queue.

 ..
 TODO::
    Add max priority queues, and the version with an explicit priority (and/or comparator?)